ppamorim/Dragger/README.md

 }
 ```

-I decided that needs to make Out-Of-Box, then...
 You will use with lists(RecyclerView, List/GridView, ScrollView)?
 --------------------------------------------------------------------

+I decided that need to be Out-Of-Box, then...
 You must use the [Android-ObservableScrollView][13], like this:

 ```groovy